Sociology in Switzerland

 "Paradoxically, far less well-founded specialist knowledge is acquired through teamwork than would allow one to change firms or set up one's own business."
 (Womack 1992: 20).

-4.6 The increasing "extravertedness" and "client orientation" of modern organizations
+4.6 The increasing "extrovertedness" and "client orientation" of modern organizations

 The conventional (Taylorist or Fordist) forms of industrial organization are based on the supremacy of the manufacturer over the customers, which according to Hammer/Champy – is based on the following premises:

-1) Customers have a relatively undemanding homogeneous taste, which is easily satisfied through standardized mass products;
+1) Customers have a relatively simple, homogeneous taste, which is easily satisfied through standardized mass products;

-2) Dissatisfied customers do not harm business because they are fragmented and inarticulate (and also legally have few protection rights);
+2) Dissatisfied customers do not harm business because they are fragmented and inarticulate, and their claims do not possess much legal protection;

-3) Customers are easy to replace; dissatisfied customers are nothing to worry about because in a world of rapidly changing markets there are always new consumers.
+3) Customers are easy to replace because in a world of rapidly changing markets there are always new consumers.

-In the present climate, these three factors are no longer valid to the same extent for several good reasons.
-Customers are on average better educated and more demanding, and have become more selective in the choice of their products; they are more inclined to articulate their particular needs more forcefully and to expect high-quality services above and beyond the purchase of a physical product (Hammer/Champy 1995: 31).
+Today, these three conditions do no longer hold to the same extent for several good reasons.
+Customers are on average better educated and have become more selective in the choice of their products; they are more inclined to articulate their particular needs more forcefully and to expect high-quality services above and beyond the purchase of a physical product (Hammer/Champy 1995: 31).
 They enjoy much easier access to relevant information, with which they press firms into operating more with fact-based information instead of persuasive advertising.
-They are more readily prepared to assert their demands by means of formal complaint or even litigation, whereby they can increasingly rely not only on well-developed structures of collective association, but also on greater protective laws (such as those appertaining to the producer's liability).
-In short, at a time of saturated markets and declining population expansion, customers are becoming a scarce commodity, with the result that the long-term nurturing of existing customer bases is more important than canvassing new consumers or staging selective sales campaigns (Hammer/Champy 1995: 34; Pal 1995).
+They are more readily prepared to assert their demands by means of formal complaint or even litigation, whereby they can increasingly rely not only on well-developed structures of collective association, but also on greater protective laws (such as those appertaining to class action and vicarious liability).
+In addition, at a time of saturated markets and declining population expansion, customers are becoming a scarce commodity, with the result that the long-term nurturing of existing customer bases is more important than canvassing new consumers (Hammer/Champy 1995: 34; Pal 1995).

-"It has proved more cost-effective for companies to secure greater customer loyality by achieving greater customer satisfaction, instead of constantly acquiring new customers via strategies of customer campaigning."
+"It has proved more cost-effective for companies to secure greater customer loyalty by achieving greater customer satisfaction, instead of constantly acquiring new customers via strategies of customer campaigning."
 (Bruhn 1996).

-This change of paradigm is reflected in exemplary fashion in the increasing popularity of "customer satisfaction barometers", which first sprang up in Sweden in 1989 (cf. Bruhn 1996).
-In the catering trade this has meant, for instance, that both the service and the cuisine are organized around the customer as the central point:
+This paradigm change is reflected in exemplary fashion in the increasing popularity of "customer satisfaction barometers", which first sprang up in Sweden in 1989 (cf. Bruhn 1996).
+In the catering trade, for instance, this has given rise to new arrangements where both the service and the cuisine are organized around the customer as the central point:

 "In the restaurants the attempt is being made to remove the distinction between front and communications zone, between cuisine and customer.
 The customer is included, at least visually, in the event; the chef sees who he is working for."
 (Wartman 1994: 65).

-In the wake of this new orientation, industrial firms are becoming proper service companies, since market success depends on a product not simply being sold, but rather accompanied by a variety of services:
+In the wake of this new orientation, industrial firms are transformed into service companies, since market success depends on a product not simply being sold, but rather accompanied by a comprehensive service portfolio:

 "Much of the value is the service that is built into that something - the way it is designed and delivered, billed and bundled, explained and applied, repaired or renewed.
 Value is dependent on the integration and connectivity of these steps throughout the production/provision of a product/service.
 The interaction between businesses, their workers, and the suppliers and customers who trade with them has fundamentally changed and been brought closer together."
 (Pal 1995)

-The sophisticated attention to the needs of different customer segments demands that export firms do not just maintain sales departments in various countries, but rather that they relocate their R&D and manufacturing departments to these countries too, so as to take account of the specific needs and tastes of particular cultural settings when new products are conceived:
+The sophisticated attention to the needs of different customer segments demands that export firms do not just maintain sales departments in various countries, but rather that they relocate their R&D and manufacturing departments to these countries too, so as to take account of the specific needs and tastes of particular cultural settings:

 "Markets are defined by the customer and no longer by the product.
 Geographic expansion goes far beyond export endeavours, extending to local sales outlets and operating companies of one's own, right down to 'joint ventures'.
 Particularly in state-influenced markets, contracts are tied to local manufacturing; often it is only separate premises that make external protective measures permeable, say for deliveries."
 10)

 This gives rise to an increased demand for knowledge of local languages, mentalities, legal system, etc. (cf. for example Müller/Adelt 1990: 243; Klauder 1990: 120, 136).
-Meanwhile, training needs will come to the fore, which are less aimed at imparting specialist knowledge and skills as at acquiring social competences (e.g. self-assuredness, self-initiative, sociability and so on).
-Accordingly, the danger is that companies for whom the high Swiss level of wages has been quite acceptable will transfer skilled jobs abroad.
+As a consequence, the danger arises that companies for whom the high Swiss level of wages has been quite acceptable will transfer skilled jobs abroad.
 Hence, the pharmaceutical industry, for example, has begun to relocate part of its research to North America, while ABB is having to produce increasingly larger sections of the power plants being sold to Asia on site because the countries buying them are jointly involved in the manufacturing process and wish to profit from the know-how of the global company (Châtelain 1994).

-It would no doubt be wrong to make outside influences alone responsible for this trend towards customer orientation.
-It is rather the processes of technological innovation which systematically cause modern organizations of all kinds to be in a better position than before to focus their main capacities for action on their environment (instead of on the inner world of their own processes).
-An important reason for this is that purely internal organizational processes (book-keeping, salaries and wages, personnel administration, etc.) have a routine character compared to externally based functions (sales, marketing, etc.) and are therefore better suited to being computerized (cf. on this point: Koch 1981; Biervert et al. 1991: 61ff; Katz et al. 1987: 97).
+The overall trend toward increasing “organizational extraversion” is much supported by current developments in information and communication technology which enable organizations of all kinds to allocate more personnel and resources to environmental screening and interaction.
+The reason is that purely internal organizational processes (book-keeping, salaries and wages, personnel administration, etc.) have a more routine character than externally oriented functions (sales, marketing, etc.), and are therefore better suited for (labor-saving) computerization (cf. on this point: Koch 1981; Biervert et al. 1991: 61ff; Katz et al. 1987: 97).

-1) purely internally oriented jobs are increasingly subject to loss of skill and so differ increasingly from externally oriented jobs, for which good social skills and extensive specialist knowledge are vital (Koch 1981: 130);
+1) internally oriented jobs are increasingly subject to loss of skill and so differ increasingly from externally oriented roles, for which good social skills and extensive specialist knowledge are vital (Koch 1981: 130);

-One significant German cross-sectional study has discovered that the majority of employees with largely internal duties experience a loss of job skills in the wake of computerization (e.g. in the sense of an objective reduction in the learning time), while commercial employees frequently register an increase in the skills demanded (Baethge/Oberbeck 1986: 366; Hofer/Weidig/Wolff 1989: 212).
-Analogous to this, Deker in his analysis "The new working environment in an insurance company" ascertained that clerks are able to spend more time on communicating with clients since they are no longer burdened with internal processing chores thanks to information technology (Deker 1984).
+Thus, a significant German cross-sectional study has discovered that the majority of employees with largely internal duties have experienced a loss of job skills in the wake of computerization (e.g. in the sense of an objective reduction in the learning time), while commercial employees frequently have registered an increase in the skills demanded (Baethge/Oberbeck 1986: 366; Hofer/Weidig/Wolff 1989: 212).
+Analogous to this, Deker (in his analysis "The new working environment in an insurance company") ascertained that clerks are able to spend more time on communicating with clients since they are no longer burdened with internal processing chores thanks to information technology (Deker 1984).

-One serious consequence of growing client orientation is the superimposition or replacement of the classic internal division of labour, which is determined by job skills, working methods or formal 'responsibilities', with a distribution of roles more related to current problem solving.
-Hence in the paradigm of "business reengineering" the principle is that as few people as possible should be involved in dealing with each cross-company process in order to guarantee as much flexibility as possible - and a quick response to singular and unfamiliar events (Hammer/Champy 1995: 185).
+One serious consequence of growing client orientation is the superimposition or replacement of the classic internal division of labour, (based on job skills, working methods or formal 'responsibilities'), with a distribution of roles more related to current problem solving.
+Hence "business reengineering" paradigm demands that as few people as possible should be involved in dealing with each cross-company process in order to guarantee as much flexibility as possible - and a quick response to singular and unfamiliar events (Hammer/Champy 1995: 185).

 To be able to respond quickly to changing customer needs, the official channels need to be shortened, preferably by giving the staff at the point of sale the authority to have as a say in deciding about product changes.
 This gives rise, among other things, to the polyvalent role of the "product manager", of whom very diverse (technical and commercial) skills are demanded (cf. Bleicher 1988; Müller/Adelt 1990: 238).
-Increasingly, industry and service problems are tackled through recourse to the "case worker", a role model from social work, who takes on the full responsibility for all areas of a "case" (such as an individual customer or his order - q.v.
-Hammer/Champy 1995: 73ff).
+Increasingly, industry and service problems are tackled through recourse to the "case worker" (a concept originating in social work professions) who takes on the full responsibility for all areas of a "case" (such as an individual customer or his order - q.v.
+Hammer/Champy 1995: 73ff.).

-This "case-worker" from the client's point of view is a contact who may function primarily as a representative of the company, but also has a "human" face and can assist in an emergency, for example, by avoiding red tape.
+From the client's point of view, a "case-worker" is a contact person who may function primarily as a representative of the company, but also has a "human" face and can assist in an emergency, for example, by avoiding red tape.
 For more complex assignments, a whole "case team" might have to be used.
-Here too the roles of the staff need to be defined as broadly as possible: each member must internalize the logic of the overall task and help to carry it along through responsible action, by stepping in for other team members, etc. In even more complex cases, a small suborganization, involving a "case manager", may be set up to resolve all the problems connected with a particular issue (Hammer/Champy 1995: 86).
+Here too the roles of the staff need to be defined as broadly as possible: each member must internalize the logic of the overall task and help to carry it along through responsible action, by stepping in for other team members, etc. In even more complex cases, a small suborganization, involving a "case manager", may be set up to resolve all the problems connected with a particular case (Hammer/Champy 1995: 86).

 "Through delegating planning activities to production, the distinction between 'blue-collar worker' and 'white-collar worker' is being largely eliminated.
 It is demanded that departmental managers and planners quit their regular posts somewhere in the office building and conduct their work where it is most effective, namely in production.
 This often provokes human opposition, which, if not openly voiced, is all the more strenuously channeled because there is a danger of losing prestige."
 (Acél/Probst 1995).